Ms. Kenwyn Schaffner, Principal

 Her door is always open to students, staff, parents, and community members.
 She is dedicated to the education of all children.

-Prior to becoming the Assistant Principal of Jamestown, Ms. Hurley, for the past eight years, has been an APS Instructional Technology Coordinator (ITC) at both Arlington Traditional and Glebe Schools.
+Prior to becoming the Assistant Principal of Jamestown, Ms. Hurley, was an APS Instructional Technology Coordinator (ITC) at both Arlington Traditional and Glebe Schools.
 Before relocating to Arlington, Virginia from Massachusetts, she was the K-8 Instructional Technology Specialist for the Baker School in Brookline, Massachusetts and a Director of Staff Development for Sun Associates Educational Technology Integration Inc.

 Ms. Hurley is a graduate of Johns Hopkins University’s program in Educational Supervision and Administration; earned a M.Ed. in educational technology from Lesley University in Massachusetts, and a B.S. in education from Fitchburg State University in Massachusetts.
-She is a SMART Exemplary Educator, a STAR Discovery Educator and a member of the Discovery Educator Network Leadership Council.
+She is a SMART Exemplary Educator, a Google Certified Teacher, a STAR Discovery Educator and a member of the Discovery Educator Network Leadership Council.